vetpsk/vetpsk.github.io/_pages/about.md

 This is the personal website of Pranav S. Kulkarni.

 ## Who am I?
+Currently, I am a postdoc researcher at One Health Institute, School of Veterinary Medicine, UC Davis, California.

-I am currently a joint PhD student/researcher at the Faculty of Farm Animal Health at Utrecht University and Business Economics group at Wageningen University & Research.
+Previously, I was a joint PhD student/researcher at the Faculty of Farm Animal Health at Utrecht University and Business Economics group at Wageningen University & Research.

 ## Where am I?
+Currently, I am based in Davis, California which is a small university town on the outskirts of Sacramento city.

-I am currently based in the Netherlands and live in the beautiful city of Utrecht.
+Previously, I was based in the Netherlands and live in the beautiful city of Utrecht.
 Prior to this, I lived in Wageningen, a university town in heart of the Netherlands.
 I am originally from Pune city in India.